AugustoMagalhaes/custom-ts-template/README.md

 * [x] Generates a .gitignore based on Toptal's.

+* [ ] Adds possibility to generate the template in a customized directory.

 #### Techs used

 The project have been made in Javascript, and used the following libs: